-Master of Arts in Children's Ministry Master of Arts in Christian Education Master of Arts in Christian Ministry Master of Arts in Family Ministry Master of Arts in Global Leadership Master of Arts in Student Ministry Master of Arts in Theological Studies Master of Arts in Worship Leadership
+Master of Arts in Family Ministry

+Master of Arts in Theological Studies

+Master of Arts in Worship Leadership

 Transient Student Transfer of Credit Admission

 Students who are currently active and in good standing in a graduate program at another regionally accredited institution may be permitted to take up to 6 hours as a transient student, when the purpose of attaining credit is for transfer back to that primary institution.
 Students must submit a current graduate transcript, a letter of intent, a completed application for Special Admission, the application fee, and obtain approval from both the applicable program director and the Director of Graduate Programs.